-$B_n \rightarrow \cdots \rightarrow B_1 \rightarrow B_0$ ,
+$$B_n \to \cdots \to B_1 \to B_0$$ ,

-Note that the algorithm does for several reasons not necessarily find a projection order yielding really minimal sotd:
+Note that the algorithm, for several reasons, does not necessarily find a projection order yielding really minimal sotd:

-- 1. We apply a local criterion on projection levels, while sotd is a global criterion on entire projections.
+- We apply a local criterion on projection levels, while sotd is a global criterion on entire projections.
 In other words, the projection order with smallest sotd need not necessarily have small sums of total degrees in the set obtained after the first projection step. - 2.
-When judging in Line 7 the quality of a trial projection wrt. some variable x, the set A" is not perfectly the set that has to be considered: Some of the polynomials sorted out in Line 6 would belong into A" while others would not.
+When judging in Line 7 the quality of a trial projection wrt. some variable x, the set A'' is not perfectly the set that has to be considered: Some of the polynomials sorted out in Line 6 would belong into A'' while others would not.
 This depends on the next variable to be projected, which we do not yet know.

-Nevertheless, we shall see that our greedy algorithm provides orders of very high quality in the following sense: First, they are as a rule close to optimal.
+Nevertheless, we shall see that our greedy algorithm applied to the previous set of examples provides orders of very high quality in the following sense: First, they are as a rule close to optimal.
 We are going to substantiate this in the following section by means of a statistical analysis.
 Second, and even more important, the computed orders never exceed the time limit in any of our examples, even when there is a high probability of failing.